Focus on Physicians:

 Over this time, I got to know Mr. Gray on a more personal level.
 An artist since his late 70s, he often brought in paintings that he had made, setting up the examining room as a small gallery.
 His art would be propped up on the examining table and the desk would be carefully arranged when I walked in.
 Birds, animals, buildings, historical events — all were subjects that caught his fancy.
 But he wasn’t only a painter.

 Mr. Gray delighted in showing me photos of his raised-bed garden on his smartphone.
 And over time I learned more about his years in the military and later life as a farmer on the Great Plains.
-I believe that the trust this relationship created contributed to his longevity.
+I believe that the trust our relationship created contributed to his longevity.

 When Mr. Gray was 95, I decided to retire from my cardiology practice and return to school to study for a fine arts degree in hopes of eventually teaching in the medical humanities.
 I dreaded having to tell him goodbye.